The Tailor (film): Production

-In order to portray character Nhu Y, actress Ninh Duong Lan Ngoc shared that she'd had to research and practice on speaking and behaving like a girl in 1960–1970, also study little French.
+In order to portray character Nhu Y, actress Ninh Duong Lan Ngoc shared that she'd had to research and practice speaking and behaving like a 1960s girl and also study some French.

 The costume was specially designed by fashion designer Thuy Nguyen.
 She shared that "my idea for ao dai in the movie, especially the familiar tile details was inspired from Saigon itself and my lovely old house", as "a longing for The Pearl of The East in 60s with a fresh and delicate spirit".
 Beside ao dai, the movie also mentioned popular Western style in the 1960s such as A-line skirt, pencil skirt and straight skirt.

 In the explanation for the title (Vietnamese title: Co Ba Sai Gon), Ngo Thanh Van stated that the term "Co Ba" is used to remind the image of Southern women back in the day, not an actual name and confirmed that she'd registered trademark for this name in order not to be confused with other cosmetic or cuisine brand names.

 Soundtrack

-The main soundtrack with same title as the movie is presented by Dong Nhi, composed by Nguyen Phuc Thien and produced and written by Only C – which he described as "typical pop song, catchy tune but the lyric has alot [sic] to say", with an encouraging message "which makes everyone fall in love with ao dai even more".
+The main soundtrack with same title as the movie is presented by Dong Nhi, composed and written by Only C, Nguyễn Phúc Thiện and Lou Hoàng, produced by Only C – which he described as "typical pop song, catchy tune but the lyric has alot [sic] to say", with an encouraging message "which makes everyone fall in love with ao dai even more".
 "Tan Thoi" is the soundtrack at the end of the movie was presented by Jun Pham, mixed by Huynh Hien Nang in classic and retro style.
 According to Tuoi Tre, the song tells "a difference" between last decades and the modern world, where "it seems like people are neglecting others' existence, nor no longer using old methods of communication like before".

 S.T composed and presented the song "Vi Anh Luon O Day" (Because I'm Always Here).
 This is a gift from him, written by Lou Hoang and produced by Tuan Mario.
 Nguoi Lao Dong Newspaper describes the song is "a soft and deep ballad talking about a man's confusion when in love.
 Hoping for a happy ending; although going through how many obstacles and challenges anyway, he is still willing to protect and stand by her side till the end".

 Before the official release, the producer introduced two songs "Co Ba Sai Gon" and "Tan Thoi" in October 20 and November 7, 2017.
 The complete soundtrack album was exclusively released on nhac.vn on November 29, 2017.
 Three music videos of three songs "Co Ba Sai Gon", "Tan Thoi" and "Vi Anh Luon O Day" were released on 16, 19 and 22 November 2017.